Iraneus/betamedneed/_services/patients.md

 weight: 7
 ---

-MedNeed works with medical facilities to help make payments for eligible patients who need support to pay for their medical care.
+MedNeed works with medical facilities to make payments for **eligible patients who need support** to pay for their medical care.

-This is currently available only to public servants.
-Employees of other organizations can be considered on a case by case basis.
+This is currently available to all public sector employees.
+Employees of private sector organizations can be considered on a case by case basis.

 Contact MedNeed support to make request.